Pathway in the Master Audiovisual Arts

 Curriculum

-The MA programme is a one-year, full-time arts education program.
+The Master programme is a one-year, full-time arts education program.
 Its goal is to build the profile of an independent and professional animation filmmaker whose understanding of contemporary cinema culture is based on a strong sense of aesthetics and ethics.
-The individual practice is the point of reference throughout the program and leads to a master project that includes both a single-screen film work and a written essay.
+The individual practice is the point of reference throughout the program and leads to a master project that includes both a master project (an animated short film, audiovisual art work, etc.) and a written essay.

 You can follow this programme in English and Dutch.